wangchucheng/hugo-eureka-docs/en/update.md

 Finally, comment `theme: eureka` in `config/_default/config.yaml` and uncomment `theme: github.com/wangchucheng/hugo-eureka`.

-At this point you have completed the migration from Git Submodule to Hugo Modules.
+At this point you have completed the migration from Git Submodules to Hugo Modules.

 ---